 4. If the unit you want to move is in dense terrain then there is a Command penalty of -1.
 The penalty applies if at least one stand is even partially within dense terrain.
-Typical dense terrain features are woods, in and around buildings, ruins and such like but see the Movement section for more about dense terrain.
+Typical dense terrain features are woods, in and around buildings, ruins and similar.
+See the Movement section for more about dense terrain (p.22) as well as Advanced Terrain Rules for more examples (p.80).